 ChCC

-CDA started MP preparation of ChCC area in 2014/15.
-Considering the regrettable result of the last MP, ChCC should commit actively in this planning.
+New Master Plan is yet to be initiated in CDA in spite of expiry of the previous one.

 Public Communication

 Urban planning is very important to determine the future of citizen life.
 Thus consensus of the stakeholders is inevitable for effective improvement of public services.
 The Master Plan and other development plans should be accessible to the people.
 CPU should open planning information to the public in at least one of the following ways;